This article helps you with the basics and steps to setup your Python development environment in Ubuntu and Fedora.

 Setup Python Development Environment in Ubuntu and Fedora

-If you are running earlier versions of Ubuntu or Fedora, then you can install the latest Python 3.x using below commands:
+If you are running earlier versions of Ubuntu or Fedora, then you can install the latest Python 3.x using the below commands:

 sudo apt install python3